Guide to screen reader testing for sighted web developers

 6 quick tools to test for accessibility

-There are several automated tools that test against Use these quick web tools to find out how accessible your website is.
+There are several automated tools that test against global accessibility standards.
+Use these quick web tools to find out how accessible your website is.

 3 rules for accessible type on the web